 In municipal water and wastewater treatment systems, for example, numerous chemical quantities must be measured and controlled automatically to ensure maximum health and minimum environmental impact.
-Take for instance the chlorination of treated wastewater, before it leaves the wastewater treatment facility into a large body of water such as a river, bay, or ocean.
+Take, for instance, the chlorination of treated wastewater before it leaves the wastewater treatment facility into a large body of water such as a river, bay, or ocean.
 Chlorine is added to the water to kill any residual bacteria so they do not consume oxygen in the body of water they are released to.
-Too little chlorine added, and not enough bacteria are killed, resulting in a high biological oxygen demand or BOD in the water which will asphyxiate the fish swimming in it.
-Too much chlorine added, and the chlorine itself poses a hazard to marine life.
+Too little chlorine, and not enough bacteria are killed, resulting in a high biological oxygen demand or BOD in the water which will asphyxiate the fish swimming in it.
+Too much chlorine, and the chlorine itself will pose a hazard to marine life.
 Thus, the chlorine content must be carefully controlled at a particular setpoint, and the control system must take aggressive action if the dissolved chlorine concentration strays too low or too high:

 Now that we have seen the basic elements of a feedback control system, we will concentrate on the algorithms used in the controller to maintain a process variable at setpoint.
 For the scope of this topic, an “algorithm” is a mathematical relationship between the process variable and setpoint inputs of a controller, and the output (manipulated variable).
 Control algorithms determine how the manipulated variable quantity is deduced from PV and SP inputs, and range from the elementary to the very complex.
 In the most common form of control algorithm, the so-called “PID” algorithm, calculus is used to determine the proper final control element action for any combination of input signals.

 Interested in more PID and control system topics?